 69,200.
 So Chamberlain tried and tried and tried again to let Hitler have Sudetenland which was part of Czechoslovakia, and of course with his boyish tenacity he succeeded.
 What the admiring crowds did not realise that his efforts were a prelude to World War II. ibid.

 69,201.
 These audacious attempts of the Party to literally give power back to the people were unique in the history of Socialism. ibid.

 69,202.
 Like most small nations the Czechs wanted to go a third way.
 Their own way.
 In spite of all the years of oppression they’ve never forgotten their democratic traditions, and it’s fair to guess that a majority of them want their country to be Socialist, democratic and fiercely independent. ibid.

 69,203.
 You can see old people standing around with tanks and trying to explain to these young boys, these soldiers, that no-one wants them here in Czechoslovakia.
-(Czechoslovakia & Tank) Female witness to Soviet invasion
+(Czech Republic & Tank) Female witness to Soviet invasion

 69,204.
 I really do inhabit a system in which words are capable of shaking the entire structure of government, where words can prove mightier than ten military divisions.
-(Czechoslovakia & Words) Vaclav Havel, speech October 1989
+(Czech Republic & Words) Vaclav Havel, speech October 1989